St Patrick's Day Events in Boston - 2018

 Check the March Boston Event Calendar for the exact date and time

-The South Boston Boys and Girls Club sponsors this race, run each year since 1940.
+The South Boston Boys and Girls Club sponsors this race, which has been held each year since 1940.
 Entrants are capped at 1,750 - so early registration is advised.

 The race starts and ends at the South Boston Boys and Girls Club at 230 West 6th Street in South Boston, and follows a 5K (3.1 mile) course.